laraalegre/lotss-dr1/docs/README.md

 # Downloads

-* The jupyter notebook used to clean the original catalogues can be downloaded <a href="https://github.com/laraalegre/lotss-dr1/blob/master/PyBDSF_DR1_clean_catalogues.ipynb">here</a>
+* The jupyter notebook used to clean the catalogues can be downloaded <a href="https://github.com/laraalegre/lotss-dr1/blob/master/PyBDSF_DR1_clean_catalogues.ipynb">here</a>
 * The jupyter notebook used to perform the associations can be downloaded <a href="https://github.com/laraalegre/lotss-dr1/blob/master/PyBDSF_DR1_associations.ipynb">here</a>.
 * A table with the output of the notebook can be downloaded <a href="https://github.com/laraalegre/lotss-dr1/blob/master/pybdsf_associations.fits">here</a>.